 When I was a first year associate I was completely jealous of another first-year associate who had done some serious shopping during her bar trip — LV bags, Hermes scarves, and Louboutin shoes.
 She had a classic kitten heel Louboutin, with the trademark red sole.
 This was before Louboutins were quite as “big” as they are today, so the red sole really stood out, and I thought, looked fabulous.
 So for my $.02, yes, simple Louboutins are appropriate for the office.

 Reader J has a slightly higher heel — the 85mm version, which is just over 3″.
 Even this I don’t have a problem with — it’s a classic, gorgeous shoe, and so what if there’s a red sole.
 (Pictured above: Simple 85 Pumps, available at Saks Fifth Avenue for $595.)

 Hunting for investment heels?
-Some of the bestselling, highest-rated designer heels for work include:
+Some of the bestselling, highest-rated designer heels for work in 2023 include: